Operation Kayla Mueller: How Baghdadi was killed and what happens next

 The operation that killed Baghdadi

-White House National Security Adviser Robert O’Brien said that the mission was named after an American human rights worker, Kayla Mueller, who was taken hostage by ISIS in 2013.
+White House national security advisor Robert O’Brien stated that the mission was called ‘Operation Kayla Mueller’—named after an American human rights worker who was taken hostage by ISIS in 2013.

 Mueller had travelled to the Turkey/Syria border in 2012 to work with the Danish Refugee Council and the NGO Support to Life.
-She had a long history of volunteer work—in the West Bank in Israel as well as in India where she taught English to Tibetan refugees.
+She had a long history of volunteer work, having done so earlier in the West Bank in Israel as well as in India where she taught English to Tibetan refugees.

-Mentioning Mueller's murder in his address, Trump announced and justified the killing of Baghdadi in a public statement on Sunday.
-The manner with which Trump announced the killing of a most-wanted terrorist was far less restrained than that of his predecessor, Barack Obama, who made a similar announcement in 2011 to break the news that Osama Bin Laden had been killed.
+Trump’s address announcing the death of a most-wanted terrorist was far less restrained than that of his predecessor, Barack Obama, who made a similar announcement in 2011 to break the news that Osama Bin Laden had been killed.

 The president spoke in detail of Baghdadi’s death by his own suicide vest, “whimpering and screaming” as US military dogs chased him down a dead-end tunnel.
 On details of the operation, Trump revealed the following: it took place past midnight on a Sunday morning, involved eight gunships and an unknown number of US special forces, and was indirectly a consequence of Russian, Turkish, Syrian and Kurdish cooperation.

-Reportedly, the operation involved twin-rotor CH47 ‘Chinook’ helicoptersdesigned for troop and cargo transport—and US fighter jets.
-Russia claimed that they detected US drones and fighter jets over the region at the time.
+Reportedly, the operation involved twin-rotor CH47 ‘Chinook’ helicopters—designed for troop and cargo transport—and US fighter jets.
 By contrast, the operation that killed Bin Laden relied on a hitherto-undisclosed stealthy variant of the MH-60 ‘Black Hawk’ helicopter.
+Russia claimed that US drones and fighter jets were also detected over the region at the time.

-US forces, which included members of Delta Force, took off from Erbil in north Iraq and flew through a region that included parts of Kurdish-controlled Syria, Turkey, and finally, the Idlib governorate controlled by rebels hostile to the Bashar al-Assad regime.
+US forces took off from Erbil in Northern Iraq and flew through a region that included parts of Kurdish controlled Syria, Turkey, and finally, the Idlib governorate controlled by rebels hostile to the Bashar al-Assad regime.
 The flight took an hour and ten minutes according to Trump, and the gunships flew “low and fast”—possibly in a bid to avoid radar so as not to have their location determined by regional governments.
-They were fired upon along the way and returned fire.

-Locals reported that the helicopters fired upon the village for 30 minutes before commencing the ground attack.
-Special forces blew holes into the walls of the compound to enter, rather than using the main gate which they feared was booby-trapped.
+Locals reported that the helicopters fired upon the village for 30 minutes before commencing the attack.
+Special forces blew a hole into the walls of the compound to enter, rather than using the main gate which they feared was booby-trapped.

 Baghdadi detonated his vest, killing himself and the three children, and collapsing the walls of the tunnel.
-US forces found his mutilated body conducted a brief DNA analysis on the spot, determining that it was him within 15 minutes (a pace that suggests the existence of more advanced DNA testing methods that are currently known, as normally, DNA tests can take over an hour.
+The US forces conducted a brief DNA analysis on the spot, determining that it was him within 15 minutes (a pace that suggests the existence of more advanced DNA testing methods that are currently known, as normally, DNA tests can take over an hour.
 They gathered sensitive data from the region and left, following which fighter jets levelled the buildings there.

-Later on Sunday, the SDF and US forces killed Abu Hassan al-Muhajir, ISIS spokesperson, after a coordinated operation in the Ein al Baat village near Jaraboul city.
+Later on Sunday, the SDF and US forces killed ISIS Abu Hassan al-Muhajir, ISIS’s spokesperson, after a coordinated operation in the Ein al Baat village near Jaraboul city.

 The intelligence that trapped Baghdadi

-The operation was widely reported to have taken place in the village of Barisha in the Idlib governorate, a region in northwest Syria that borders Turkey.
+The operation was widely reported to have taken place in the village of Barisha in the Idlib governorate, a region on Syria’s northwest that borders Turkey.

 The roles that different actors played in the raid grew murky following Trump’s speech.
 While Trump thanked the Kurds, along with Russia, Turkey and Syria for “certain support they were able to give us”, the official account of the Kurdish-led Syrian Democratic Forces (SDF) was far more explicit about the role that Kurds played in this operation, tweeting: